ansys/pyfluent/doc/source/user_guide/launching_ansys_fluent.rst

 Precision
 ~~~~~~~~~
-This example shows how you can select double precision in solution mode:
+This example shows how you launch Fluent in solution mode
+and set the floating point precision:

 .. code:: python